robinagandhi/swa/pages/github.md

  git push origin master
 ```

-> To rename a branch in the remote repository, you'd use the same git push command, but you would add one more argument: the name of the new branch.
-For example:
+> While pushing changes from a local branch, you may rename the branch in the remote repository, you would add one more argument to the push command.
 > `git push  <REMOTENAME> <LOCALBRANCHNAME>:<REMOTEBRANCHNAME>`
 > This command pushes the LOCALBRANCHNAME to your REMOTENAME but renames it as REMOTEBRANCHNAME.
 > This option would be useful if you made local commits on the master branch but want to push your changes to a feature branch on origin.